gwu-libraries/sfm-ui/docs/messaging_spec.rst

 2. Upon receiving the harvest message, a harvester:

    1. Makes the appropriate api calls.
-   2. Extracts urls for web resources from the results.
-   3. Writes the api calls to a warc.
+   2. Writes the api calls to a warc.
 3. Upon completing the api harvest, the harvester:

-   1. Publishes a web harvest message containing the extracted urls.
-   2. Publishes a warc created message.
+   1. Publishes a warc created message.
-   3. Publishes a harvest status message with the status of `completed success` or `completed failure`.
+   2. Publishes a harvest status message with the status of `completed success` or `completed failure`.

 The following is the message flow for a harvester performing a stream harvest and